How to Back Up and Restore MySQL Databases with Mysqldump

 utility, and redirect it to a file as shown below:

 Create a Backup with Timestamp

-If you want to keep more than one backup in a same location ,then you would like to add the date to the backup filename:
+If you want to keep more than one backup in the same location, then you can add the current date to the backup filename:

 mysqldump database_name > database_name-$(date +%Y%m%d).sql